Seacoast defense in the United States: Second System

-50-pounder Model 1811 Columbiad (7.25 inch or 184 mm bore) and center-pivot mounting designed by George Bomford as an experimental coastal defense gun.
+50-pounder Model 1811 Columbiad (7.25-inch or 184 mm bore) and center-pivot mounting designed by George Bomford as an experimental coastal defense gun.
 This gun was built in 1811 as a component of the Second System.
 Photographed in Clear Lake, Wisconsin.

 In 1802, Congress separated the artillerists and engineers into separate corps and directed the Corps of Engineers to create a military academy at West Point, New York.
 One of the driving forces for establishing the new academy was the need to divorce the United States from its reliance on foreign engineers.
 In 1807–8, new concerns over a possible war with Great Britain prompted President Thomas Jefferson to renew fortification programs; this has come to be known as the Second System.
 One event that foreshadowed war was the Chesapeake–Leopard affair.

 One common weakness among the typical low-walled open bastion or star forts was exposure to enemy fire, especially to new devices designed to explode in mid air and rain shrapnel down on the gunners.
 Gun emplacements which were at an angle to the sea were vulnerable to a solid shot running parallel to the wall taking out a row of guns and gunners with one enfilading shot.
 In the late 1770s, a French engineer, the Marquis de Montalembert, advocated a major change in the design of fortresses to address these problems.
 His design protected a fort's gunners by placing most of them in covered casemate walls with openings for the guns.
 By stacking rows of casemates in high walls more guns could be mounted along shorter walls.
 This was particularly important for seacoast fortifications, which had only a limited time in which to fire at passing enemy ships.
-To build these tall forts, walls had to be built of masonry, but be very thick in order to withstand the pounding of cannon fire.
+To build these tall forts, walls had to be built of masonry, but be very thick to withstand the pounding of cannon fire.
 Despite the goal of building multi-tiered forts, only a few of these were completed, notably Castle Williams in New York Harbor.
 Most completed Second System forts generally resembled First System forts, with a one-tier star fort supplemented by water batteries.

 The Second System was distinguished from the First System by greater use of Montalembert's concepts and the replacement of foreign engineers by American ones, many of them recent graduates of the new United States Military Academy superintended by Major Jonathan Williams, who not only instructed the new engineers in new ideas of coastal defense, but also designed and constructed a prototype, Castle Williams on Governors Island in New York Harbor.